The Man from Snowy River II

-The Man from Snowy River II is a 1988 Australian drama film, the sequel to the 1982 film The Man from Snowy River.
+The Man from Snowy River II is a 1988 Australian drama film, the sequel to the 1982 film The Man from Snowy River, which was distributed by 20th Century Fox.

-It was released in the United States by Walt Disney Pictures as Return to Snowy River, and in the United Kingdom as The Untamed.
+It was released in the United States by Buena Vista Pictures Distribution under its Walt Disney Pictures label as Return to Snowy River, and in the United Kingdom as The Untamed.

 Reprising their roles from the first film were Tom Burlinson as Jim Craig and Sigrid Thornton as Jessica Harrison, while Brian Dennehy appeared as Harrison instead of Kirk Douglas.

 Plot

-Some years after his dangerous ride down the steep mountain to capture the Brumby herd and regain the colt, Jim Craig, now with a large herd of mountain-bred horses of his own, returns to take up with his girl, Jessica Harrison.
-She is still smitten with him, but opposition from her father remains as resolute as ever.
+Some years after his dangerous ride down the steep mountain to capture the Brumby mob and regain the colt, Jim Craig, now with a large herd of mountain-bred horses of his own, returns to take up with his woman, Jessica Harrison.
+She is still smitten with him, but opposition from her father, Harrison, is as resolute as ever.
 Further, she also has a rich would-be suitor, Alistair Patton (son of the banker from whom Harrison is seeking a large loan), endeavouring to court her.
 Before he returns from Harrison's property to his home, Jim meets an army officer seeking quality horses for the remount service on a regular basis.

 As he realizes Jessica's affections remain for Jim, and that she doesn't "give a damn" about him, Patton jealously and maliciously recruits a gang to steal Jim's horses.
 Jim gives chase and in so doing again rides his horse down the steep mountainside.
 Patton shoots at him; the horse is killed and Jim is injured but manages to recover and resume the pursuit.
 Jim had earlier let the wild stallion which led the Brumbies loose into the wild again; in a twist of fate, the stallion shows itself from the wild at this crucial moment, and Jim finally trains the horse that has been the enigma of the entire district for decades.
 As Jim breaks him in and learns to ride him, they become friends, and together they catch up to Patton and his gang.

-Jessica's father has also relented during this time, and he eventually joins with Jim and his friends to hunt down Patton and his gang.
-Jim Craig gets and wins his man-on-man duel with Patton, and Harrison gives his final approval for Jessica and Jim to marry.
+Harrison has also relented during this time, and he eventually joins with Jim and his friends to hunt down Patton and his gang.
+Jim wins a man-to-man duel with Patton, and Harrison gives his blessing for Jim to marry Jessica.